 What causes it?

 Strep throat is caused by streptococcal (strep) bacteria.
 There are many different types of strep bacteria.
 Some cause more serious illness than others.
-Strep throat is most often caused by group A beta-hemolytic streptococcus (GABS).
-Groups C and G strep bacteria also can infect the throat.
+Strep throat is most often caused by group A streptococcus (GAS).

 How does it spread?